FabricMC/fabric-docs/develop/getting-started/setting-up-a-development-environment.md

 title: Setting up a Development Environment
 description: A step-by-step guide on how to set up a development environment to create mods using Fabric.
 authors:
+  - 2xsaiko
+  - Andrew6rant
+  - asiekierka
+  - Daomephsta
+  - falseresync
   - IMB11
-  - andrew6rant
+  - liach
-  - SolidBlock-cn
+  - mkpoli
   - modmuss50
-  - daomephsta
-  - liach
-  - telepathicgrunt
-  - 2xsaiko
   - natanfudge
-  - mkpoli
-  - falseresync
+  - SolidBlock-cn
-  - asiekierka
+  - TelepathicGrunt
 authors-nogithub:
   - siglong
 ---